hcstubbe/lcars-m2/README.md

 Please refer to the R based protoype (LCARS-C) [here](https://github.com/hcstubbe/lcarsc).

 ## User interface
-The following illustrates screenshots of a LCARS-M2 module.
+The following illustrates screenshots of an LCARS-M2 module for data collection and management.

 <br>